novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 ![subscriber_id.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1688331839/Screenshot_2023-07-03_at_0.02.53_jmkhi3.png)

 Create `notification.service.ts` file and inject Novu provider in class constructor.
 In `sendMail` method we create new subscriber.
-In real app replace `123` with subscriber ID of your user from database.
+In real app replace `123` with ID of your user from database.

 ```ts
 // notification.service.ts